lamtrg279/coursera-back-end-project/README.md

 #### Routes

-`Dishes`
+`Dishes`:

-/dishes
+  -/dishes

-/dishes/:dishId
+  -/dishes/:dishId

-/dishes/:dishId/comments
+  -/dishes/:dishId/comments

-/dishes/:dishId/comments/:commentsd
+  -/dishes/:dishId/comments/:commentsd

-`Promotions`
+`Promotions`:

-/promo
+  -/promo

-/promo/:promoId
+  -/promo/:promoId

-`leaders`
+`leaders`:

-/leaders
+  -/leaders

-/leaders/:leadersId
+  -/leaders/:leadersId

-`Users`
+`Users`:
-- /users
+  -/users

-- /users/login
+  -/users/login

-- /users/logout
+  -/users/logout

-- /users/signup
+  -/users/signup

-`imageUpload`
+`imageUpload`:

-/imageUpload
+  -/imageUpload

-`favorites`
+`favorites`:

   -/favorites

   -/favorites/:dishId

-`Facebook oAuth`
+`Facebook oAuth`:

   -/index.html

 --- This project also makes use of Facebook OAuth Authorization.
 In order to make it work please setup an App by going to https://developers.facebook.com/apps/ and register your app by following the instructions there and obtain your App ID and App Secret.
 Then Paste the App ID in public/index.html and both the ID and Secret in config.js.